sanalrenou/project-4-/README.md

 - Google Maps.
 - Foursquare.

+##How to run:
-- Download the file and open index.html to run locally from the -[github](https://github.com/sanalrenou/project-4-)
+ Download the file and open index.html to run locally from the -[github](https://github.com/sanalrenou/project-4-)